EnriqueAldana/Hybrid_Mobile_App/README.md

 Hybrid Mobile Application

-The PDF and Mov files shows the features about application
+The PDF and Mov files shows the features about application.
+Go to Docs_Videos folder.